Alexandrov meets Lott--Villani--Sturm: Preliminaries

-\parbf{Calculus in Alexandrov spaces.} Let $A\in\CBB m\kappa$ and $S\i A$ be the subset of singular points; i.e. $x\in S$ if its tangent space $\T_x$ is not isometric to Euclidean $m$-space $\EE^m$.
+\parbf{Calculus in Alexandrov spaces.} Let $A\in\CBB m\kappa$ and $S\i A$ be the subset of singular points; that is, $x\in S$ iff its tangent space $\T_x$ is not isometric to Euclidean $m$-space $\EE^m$.
 The set $S$ has zero volume (\cite[10.6]{BGP}).
-The set of regular points $A\backslash S$ is convex (\cite{petrunin:parallel}); i.e. any geodesic connecting two regular points consits only of regular points.
+The set of regular points $A\backslash S$ is convex (\cite{petrunin:parallel}); that is, any geodesic connecting two regular points contains only regular points.

 According to \cite{perelman:DC}, if $f\:A\to\RR$ is a semiconcave function and $\Omega\i A$ is an image of a $\mathrm{DC}_0$-chart, then $\partial_k f$ and components of metric tensor $g^{i j}$ are functions of locally bounded variation which are continuous in $\Omega\backslash S$.